-Mark retrained as a barrister after a career in the City, where he formerly worked for JPMorgan as a corporate finance analyst in mergers and acquisitions, and more recently as a business analyst for a major Indian financial institution.
+Called to the Bar in 2016, Mark formerly worked for JPMorgan as a corporate finance analyst in Mergers & Acquisitions, and most recently as a business analyst for a major Indian financial institution.
 Mark's previous career has taken him to North America, India, Hong Kong, Singapore and Sierra Leone.